seifertd/AdventOfCode/2023/README.md

   the mapping range.
 I had handled the other cases: where the mapping range covers the input range, where they overlap and where they don't intersect.
 After writing things down on paper, was able to finally get an implementation that worked.
+* Days 6 and 7: kind of boring ...